Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Introduction

 Large language models (LLMs) have demonstrated remarkable capabilities in using external tools through function calling~\citep{gorilla,toolllm}.
 While significant progress has been made on single-step tool invocation, real-world applications often require multi-step tool orchestration, i.e., invoking a sequence of APIs in the correct order while propagating outputs from earlier calls as inputs to subsequent ones.

 Recent benchmarks reveal that even state-of-the-art models struggle with multi-step orchestration.
-On ComplexFuncBench~\citep{complexfuncbench}, which averages 3.26 steps per query, parameter value errors dominate failure modes (up to 78.8\% for Qwen2.5-72B), indicating that models often select the correct function but fail to infer precise parameter values.
+On ComplexFuncBench~\citep{complexfuncbench}, parameter value errors dominate failure modes (up to 78.8\% for Qwen2.5-72B), indicating that models often select the correct function but fail to infer precise parameter values.
 Similarly, NESTFUL~\citep{nestful} reports that the best models achieve only 28\% full sequence accuracy on nested function calls, with performance degrading sharply at depth $\geq 2$.

-These findings suggest two key insights: (1) models need fine-grained feedback that rewards partial correctness rather than the standard all-or-nothing evaluation; and (2) training on multi-step workflows with explicit dependency handling is essential.
-Existing RL-based tool-use frameworks, such as ToolRL~\citep{toolrl} and PARL-MT~\citep{parlmt}, primarily rely on terminal success signals or binary execution feedback.
-This sparsity is particularly problematic in orchestration tasks, where a single incorrect parameter in a multi-step sequence leads to total failure, providing no signal for the model to learn from partially correct reasoning paths.

-Applying reinforcement learning (RL) to multi-step tool orchestration faces two fundamental obstacles. \textbf{Challenge 1} concerns the lack of suitable training environments.
-While execution environments exist for tool learning (e.g., BFCL~\citep{bfcl}, tau-bench), they primarily target multi-user-turn scenarios with simple per-turn function calls rather than complex multi-step orchestration where a single user query requires multiple dependent API calls.
-Moreover, these environments often rely on simulated or synthetic data rather than real API responses, which can produce inconsistent dependency chains (e.g., a hotel ID returned in step 1 may not yield valid results when queried in step 2). \textbf{Challenge 2} concerns sparse rewards.
-Standard binary rewards provide no learning signal for partial progress: a model that selects the right function but provides a slightly wrong date receives the same zero reward as one that calls a completely unrelated function.
-RAGEN~\citep{ragen} identifies this issue but focuses on reasoning tasks and has not yet been adapted for the specific constraints of multi-step tool use.
+These findings point to two fundamental obstacles for applying reinforcement learning (RL) to multi-step tool orchestration. \textbf{Challenge 1} concerns the lack of suitable training environments.
+While execution environments exist for tool learning (e.g., BFCL~\citep{bfcl}, $\tau$-bench~\citep{yao2024tau}), they primarily target multi-user-turn scenarios with simple per-turn function calls rather than complex multi-step orchestration where a single user query requires multiple dependent API calls.
+Moreover, these environments often rely on simulated or synthetic data rather than real API responses, which can produce inconsistent dependency chains. \textbf{Challenge 2} concerns sparse rewards.
+Existing RL-based tool-use frameworks, such as ToolRL~\citep{toolrl} and PARL-MT~\citep{parlmt}, primarily rely on terminal success signals or binary execution feedback, providing no signal for partially correct reasoning paths.
+RAGEN~\citep{ragen} identifies this issue but focuses on reasoning tasks rather than multi-step tool use.

 We present a systematic framework addressing both challenges (\Cref{fig:overview}):